awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-best-practices.md

 ## Use dedicated short codes<a name="channels-sms-best-practices-dedicated-short-codes"></a>

 If you use short codes, maintain a separate short code for each brand and each type of message\.
 For example, if your company has two brands, use a separate short code for each one\.
 Similarly, if you send both transactional and promotional messages, use a separate short code for each type of message\.
 To learn more about requesting short codes, see [Requesting short codes for SMS messaging with Amazon Pinpoint](channels-sms-awssupport-short-code.md)\.

+## Verify your destination phone numbers<a name="channels-sms-best-practices-verify-destination-numbers"></a>

+When you send SMS messages through Amazon Pinpoint, you're billed for each message part you send\.
+The price you pay per message part varies on the recipient's country or region\.
+For more information about SMS pricing, see [Amazon Pinpoint Pricing](https://aws.amazon.com/pinpoint/pricing/#SMS_text_messages)\.

+When Amazon Pinpoint accepts a request to send an SMS message \(as the result of a call to the [SendMessages](https://docs.aws.amazon.com/pinpoint/latest/apireference/apps-application-id-messages.html#SendMessages) API, or as the result of a campaign or journey being launched\), you're charged for sending that message\.
+This statement is true even if the intended recipient doesn't actually receive the message\.
+For example, if the recipient's phone number is no longer in service, or if the number that you sent the message to wasn't a valid mobile phone number, you're still billed for sending the message\.

+Amazon Pinpoint accepts valid requests to send SMS messages and attempts to deliver them\.
+For this reason, you should validate that the phone numbers that you send messages to are valid mobile numbers\.
+You can use the Amazon Pinpoint phone number validation service to determine if a phone number is valid and what type of number it is \(such as mobile, landline, or VoIP\)\.
+For more information, see [Validating phone numbers in Amazon Pinpoint](https://docs.aws.amazon.com/pinpoint/latest/developerguide/validate-phone-numbers.html) in the *Amazon Pinpoint Developer Guide*\.

+## Design with redundancy in mind<a name="channels-sms-best-practices-redundancy"></a>

+Amazon Pinpoint is available in several AWS Regions\.
+For a complete list of Regions where Amazon Pinpoint is available, see the [AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/pinpoint.html)\.

+For mission\-critical messaging programs, we recommend that you configure Amazon Pinpoint in more than one AWS Region\.

+The phone numbers that you use for SMS messages—including short codes, long codes, toll\-free numbers, and 10DLC numbers—can't be replicated across AWS Regions\.
+As a result, in order to use Amazon Pinpoint in multiple Regions, you must purchase separate phone numbers in each Region where you want to use Amazon Pinpoint\.
+For example, if you use a short code to send text messages to recipients in the US, you need request separate short codes in each AWS Region that you plan to use\.